 - Allstate: $2,799 per year

 State Farm provides cheaper full coverage for student drivers, while Farmers’ costs are lower for the average non-student driver.

 Minnesota has a graduated driver's license system to introduce teenage drivers to the behind-the-wheel experience, including a learning permit, a provisional license and a full license.
 In most cases, insurance companies will not charge for someone with a learner's permit when added to their parents’ policy.
 Once teenagers have a provisional or full license, they must have auto insurance in order to drive unaccompanied.
 Typically, it is cheaper for parents to add a teenage driver to a family policy.
 Providing car insurance for college students varies based on where they attend school, so talk with your insurance agent to ensure your student’s coverage is sufficient.

 While teens and college students continue to be high risk drivers due in large part to their inexperience, there is good news.
 According to the Minnesota Department of Public Safety, Office of Traffic Safety, the number of teen-related accidents dropped from 17% in 2017 to 16% in 2018.
 The number of teen fatalities also dropped from 11% in 2011 to 8% in 2018.
 These lower rates can help keep teen car insurance rates affordable.

 Insurance Rate Information for Military Drivers and Veterans

-All vehicle owners, except the handful who choose to post a substantial bond (See Alternatives to Insurance, below).
-State law requires drivers to carry insurance at all times, including coverage for vehicles that owners are "contemplating" using.
+All vehicle owners must carry insurance in Minnesota, except the handful who choose to post a substantial bond.
+State law requires drivers to have insurance at all times, including coverage for vehicles that owners are "contemplating" using.

 Proof of Insurance in Minnesota